Jairo411/Jairo411/README.md

 ### About me

-I'm a 2022 graduate from Humber College's game programming advance diploma program.
-In my studies I learned many aspects of video game development / design.
-I enjoyed many aspects of my studies, I was most interested in the physics and graphics class I took while I was there.
-I believe these classes really enhanced my ability as a critcal thinker and problem solver, which I believe is the most important trait/aspect of a software developer.
+I'm a 2022 graduate from Humber College's Game Programming Advance Diploma Program.
+In my studies, I learned many aspects of video game development / design.
+I enjoyed many aspects of my studies, I was most interested in the physics and 3D computer graphics class I took while I was there.
+I believe these classes really enhanced my ability as a critcal thinker and problem solver, which I believe are the most important traits/aspects of being a software developer.

-My interest as a developer range largely, from low level concepts like understanding how compilers work, to having Interest in the tools we use to build the world's tech products, like C-Make for C++ Developers or Maven and Gradle for Java Developers, The programming languages we use, my favourite being Java, C++ and Kotlin in that order.
+My interest as a developer range from understanding how compilers work, to the tools we use to build the world's tech products like C-Make for C++ developers or Maven and Gradle for Java developers and the programming languages we use to build software.
+My favourite languages are Java, C++ and Kotlin in that order.

 ### My Journey So Far

-My journey as a developer has been a interesting one so far, and I'm really exicted to continue to see what happens next!
+My journey as a developer has been an interesting one so far, and I'm really exicted to continue seeing what will happen next!
-To give a short recap of my story, during my school days I tried to build my own 2D game engine as I felt that my skills were falling behind in relation to work I was doing in school, I still haven't managed to complete this game engine to this day, but the work I have put into my game engine gave me a tremendous amount of knowledge on how software applications are made at pretty low levels, as well as specific technical things, like 3D graphics APIs, coding for a specific platform, in my case trying to actually have my game engine run on the windows platform, etc.
+To give a short recap of my story, during my school days, I tried to build my own 2D game engine as I felt that my skills were falling behind in relation to work I was doing in school.
+To this day, I am committed to finishing this project.
+If you're interested I have a repository of my game engine which you can check out.
+I want to highlight that this has been a continous learning process for me; Through my efforts, I've gained foundational knowledge on how software applications are made, including 3D graphics APIs, coding for a specific platforms, using best coding practices to prevent unnecessary future technical debt.

-I'm fascinated in software development as a whole, and would consider the area I'm interested in the most is just getting things created and working.
+I'm fascinated with software development as a whole.
+I just like getting things up and working.

-As of right now, I've decided to switch my focus on working on my game engine, to learning how to be a fullstack developer through the Odin Projects free online course curiculum, with my main focus learning javascript, css and html.

-I am currently looking to work as a backend developer in javascript, with aspirations to become a fullstack developer in the near future.
-If I sound like the right fit for you team, my contact information is below.
+As of right now, I am certain that I can be part of a team in a capacity as a front-end developer.
+I gained these skills through my continous self-directed and structured learning process.
+My future career goal is to become a fullstack developer.

+I am currently looking for an opportunity to contribute as a front-end developer mainly using, Javascript, NodeJs and React Native.

+My contact information is down below:

 ## Contact Information And Socials
 - [Gmail](mailto:jairoalbertomorelli@gmail.com)